The Garden Grazer

 • White miso paste: This is made from fermented soybeans (although there are other soy-free varieties available now like chickpea miso).
 It provides a rich, salty, umami flavor and contains many vitamins, minerals, and probiotics.
 I like to add it at the end of cooking time to help preserve the nutrients.

 • Ground turmeric: This is said to provide anti-inflammatory and immune-supporting benefits as well.
-(I have not tested this soup with fresh turmeric root, but that could work too.)
+(I haven't tested this soup with fresh turmeric root, but that could work too.)

 • Green peas: For convenience, I use frozen peas.
 There's no need to thaw before adding them to the pot.